Live audience "greatest hits" video recorded

-We are making our first serious attempt at a live-performance video recording on the the day after Easter, hoping for an audience mix of adults, kids, and teens.
-There'll be four cameras recording a single hour-long session, with a guy in the control room fitting it all together on the fly.
+Our first serious attempt at a live-performance video was recorded between Easter and Earth Day, before a packed & lively audience equal parts kids, seniors, teens/twenties, and regular adults.
+Three cameras recording a single hour-long session, with a guy in the control room fitting it all together on the fly.

 SEPTEMBER ALERT-- NJ, NY, CT, PA

-Live in New Jersey, New York, Connecticut or eastern Pennsylvania?
+Do you live in New Jersey, New York, Connecticut or eastern Pennsylvania?
 Mid-September 2014 we head southward & headline the StoryFusion Festival in Bethlehem PA.
-We're looking for additional shows in the area and en route.
+We've booked a couple of additional shows in passing, and could do a couple more in the area and in route.
 Our expenses are paid, and we're feeling flexible on rates.
 Contact us us for details.

 We premiered a major new piece, showcased it with some of our favorite "eerie" stories, made a live performance CD, and toured with it around the state.
 Reviewers liked the show and the CD, and audience response was good.
 We're glad to have the title story comfortably in repertoire.
 We're very glad there's a Permanent Record of all the material in the show.